 As a diet focused on improving your overall physical and mental health, macrobiotic nutrition has multiple benefits.
 The macrobiotic diet allows you to have more deep, restful sleep and have anti-aging effects.
 People who are practicing the macrobiotic diet report an ability to think more clearly and have better memory, along with possessing greater confidence and self-love in one’s own self-image.
 Macrobiotic celebrities such as Alicia Silverstone, are starting to practice this diet and the positive effects are salient.
 Essentially, macrobiotic is a sustainable, long-term diet and lifestyle.

-The biggest difference between macrobiotic and ketogenic diet is the view on carbohydrates.
+The biggest difference between macrobiotic vs ketogenic diet is the view on carbohydrates.
 Keto diet is extremely low carbohydrate diet while macrobiotics uses healthy, complex carbohydrates (whole grains, legumes and beans) as the base for all meals.
 So are carbohydrates good or bad?
 Carbohydrates are great for you!
 If you take a close look at the countries with the greatest longevity and lowest chronic diseases (especially Japan), a pattern appears.
-That is all these healthy places incorporate grains in every meal.
+That is all these healthy places incorporate grains into every meal.

 Healthy, Complex Carbohydrates to Eat

 Don’t know what the perfect diet is for you?
 That’s okay!
 Schedule a one-hour session with Denny Waxman and earn guidance on your diet, health, and lifestyle.
 Denny works with you individually to alter the perfect macrobiotic plan for your own needs and goals.
 Contact Denny Waxman today to achieve the healthy lifestyle you desire.